SilentCicero/wafr/docs/developer-guide.md

 ## Build output

+The build output is handled in the `bin` folder.
+Where it does the work to use the `output` flag is provided, and writes an output build JSON file of the contracts to the specified paths.

 ## Tests

 The `wafr` testing hardness has several test cases instantiated in the `./src/tests/` dir. `wafr` is tested by running various test solidity contracts, then based on the output report, determines if it tests properly.
 Please feel free to add more coverage here and include the main tests in the `./src/tests/index.test.js`.

+Note, dont be afraid of all the failing tests, they are suppose to fail to check the accuracy of the `assert` methods.

 ## Bin